bookercodes/pusher-chatkit-tut/README.md

 Perhaps the best way to learn Chatkit is to start building, so I highly reccomend you follow along.
 Along the way, you'll learn best practices when using Chatkit with React.

+Alright, let's code!

-## Setting up the developer environment
+## Step 1.
+Setup the server

 Rather than start from absoloute scratch, this walkthrough is based on a minimal starter template: